Particular/docs.particular.net/nservicebus/messaging/publish-subscribe/publish-handle-event.md

 ## Composing events

-In order to support advanced composition scenarios events can be defined as interfaces.
-See the [multiple inheritance documentation](/nservicebus/messaging/messages-as-interfaces.md) for more details.
+In order to support advanced composition scenarios, events can be defined as interfaces.
+See the [Messages as Interfaces](/nservicebus/messaging/messages-as-interfaces.md) for more details.